Signs and Symptoms of TMJ Disorder in Austin

-TMJ disorder occurs when your jaw joints and surrounding muscles and ligaments are injured and/or not functioning properly.
-TMJ is often associated with “malocclusion,” which is a misaligned bite.
-Malocclusion is a complex problem that means your teeth don’t line up when your close your mouth in a resting position.
+TMJ disorder occurs when your jaw joints and surrounding muscles and ligaments are injured or malfunctioning.
+TMJ is often associated with “malocclusion,” a misaligned bite.
+Malocclusion is a complex problem that means your teeth don’t line up when you close your mouth in a resting position.

 You will hear and see TMJ, TMD, and TMJ disorder used interchangeably, but let’s make some subtle distinctions here.
 This is the joint itself, the temporomandibular joint.
-TMD stands for Temporomandibular Joint Disorder or even Temporomandibular Joint Dysfunction, but it all boils down to the same issue: a painful combination of what may seem like unrelated symptoms that will negatively impact your quality of life.
+TMD stands for Temporomandibular Joint Disorder or even Temporomandibular Joint Dysfunction.
+Still, it all boils down to the same issue: a painful combination of what may seem like unrelated symptoms that will negatively impact your quality of life.

 The Biology of the TMJ

-You have two temporomandibular joints; there is one on each side of the face just in front of your ears.
+You have two temporomandibular joints, one on each side of the face just before your ears.
 These very complex joints connect your lower jawbone to your skull and are the only joints in the body that move in numerous different directions: up and down, side to side, and front to back.
-When the TMJs are functioning optimally, you will speak and chew with ease and with no pain.
+When the TMJs function optimally, you will speak and chew easily and without pain.

 However, if your TMJs are dysfunctional, you may experience any combination of these common symptoms: